-Course 10-ENG: Bachelor of Science with Concentration
+Course 10-ENG: Bachelor of Science in Engineering

 This flexible degree incorporates many of the core components of the traditional chemical engineering degree, while providing concentrations for specific relevant areas in the field, which can be designed from a set of courses offered by departments across the Institute.
 Students can choose one of four established concentrations (energy, biomedical engineering, materials design and processing, or environmental studies) or work with their advisor to develop a program that suits their area of interest.

 Course 10-ENG is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, as a bachelor of science in engineering degree with a concentration.